 Instructions

 - Bring it up to the boil and let it cook for a few minutes and then add the tomatoes.
-Half fill each empty tin with water and swirl it around before pouring into the pan as well.
+Half fill each empty tin with water or stock and swirl it around before pouring into the pan as well.

 - Serve with pasta, rice or potatoes.